 General.
 We compensate our named executive officers with a combination of base salary, annual incentive bonuses in cash and equity, and other benefits including perquisites.
 Each element is designed to achieve a specific purpose and to contribute to a total package that is competitive with similar packages provided by other institutions that compete for the services of individuals like our named executive officers.
-We expect these fundamental elements of compensation to continue for 2020 compensation.
+We expect these fundamental elements of compensation to continue for 2021 compensation.

 Base Salary.
 Each of our executives receives an annual base salary.
 The Compensation Committee reviews and approves base salaries of our named executive officers and sets the compensation of our Chief Executive Officer.
-In setting the base salary of each named executive officer, the Compensation Committee relies on market data provided annually by our independent compensation consultant McLagan and survey data from industry resources.
+In setting the base salary of each named executive officer, the Compensation Committee relies on market data provided annually by our independent compensation consultant, McLagan, and survey data from industry resources.
 Salary levels are typically considered annually as part of our executive compensation review process or upon a promotion or other change in job responsibility.

 Annual Incentive Bonus-Corporate Bonus Plan.
-The Compensation Committee believes that performance-based compensation can incentivize our named executive officers to drive the Company's growth, balanced with the assumption of reasonable risk.
-Accordingly, we account for several performance and risk-based metrics in their annual incentive bonuses
+The Compensation Committee believes that performance-based compensation can and should incentivize our named executive officers to drive the Company's growth, balanced with the assumption of reasonable risk.
+Accordingly, we account for several performance and risk-based metrics in their annual incentive bonuses.

-Annual cash incentive bonuses are paid to our NEOs under the Company's Corporate Bonus Plan, which also applies to all other employees of the Company and its subsidiaries (except individuals on production-related commission structures and our retail team).
-Each executive employment agreement for our NEOs specifies a target amount for the annual incentive bonus, stated as a percentage of annual base salary for the applicable year.
+Annual cash incentive bonuses may be earned in accordance with the terms of the Company's Corporate Bonus Plan (the "Bonus Plan"), which is also available to employees of the Company and its subsidiaries other than those individuals with production-related commission structures and our retail team.
+To emphasize corporate performance, 100% of the bonus opportunities available to our named executive officers are conditioned on Company performance.
+Each NEO employment agreement specifies a target annual incentive bonus, stated as a percentage of annual base salary, and any such bonus is earned, if at all, in accordance with the requirements of the Bonus Plan.